TeoKat/TicTacToe/README.md

 # TicTacToe
-The classic tic tac toe game
+This is  simple tic tac toe game for practise with Javascript